 Depending upon which route your prefer to take and what is even available to you, you may opt for either an exchange program or a direct internship.
 If you avoid research, paperwork, and logistics like the plague, hopefully, you are not looking to find an internship in law, politics, or science.
 But also, you are most likely to find exchange program providers extremely helpful in aiding your search.
 So to jumpstart your efforts, here are a few great organizations that exist to connect applicants with internship placement openings:

 By far your best bet for finding a paid international internship, if you don’t find one that sparks your interest through placement providers, is going to be directly researching international companies with global internship programs.

+There, there.
+Don't fret.
+There are other types of compensation you can look forward to while interning abroad for free.
 If you simply cannot find a paid internship abroad in your field that works for you, there are other perks that may prove just as beneficial.

 Students especially may find that receiving academic credit comes in extremely handy in killing two birds with one stone, so to speak, as interning through their school may allow them to get real life work experience (not an unusual requirement for graduation or job applications) while earning class credits.
 In fact, many unpaid internships only accept full-time students in a relevant field.

 A bonus benefit of interning unpaid in a learning-focused position is that you may have access to higher information and instruction that what you could obtain in the type of paid internship that your relatively low (most likely) level of experience would warrant.
 Plus, when interning directly through one’s school, scholarships and financial aid can likewise apply to expenses incurred while interning abroad.